hakonfam/fw-nrfconnect-nrf-1/doc/nrf/ug_partition_manager.rst

 In these use cases, the images to be upgraded must be linked to the same address as that which is deployed.
 This is to avoid accidental overrides and incorrect configurations.

-Predefined configuration still allows the user to configure the **dynamic partition**.
+Predefined configuration still allows the user to configure partitions inside the **dynamic area**.
-The dynamic partition consists of all memory adjacent to the "app" partition which is not occupied by a predefined partition.
+The dynamic area consists of all memory adjacent to the "app" partition which is not occupied by a predefined partition.
-When Partition Manager is executed, it only operates on the dynamic partition, assuming that all other memory is reserved.
+When Partition Manager is executed, it only operates on the dynamic area, assuming that all other memory is reserved.
-Within the dynamic partition, it is allowed to define new partitions.
+Within the dynamic area, it is allowed to define new partitions.
-The dynamic partition is re-sized by adding or removing partitions to the predefined configuration.
+The dynamic area is re-sized by adding or removing partitions to the predefined configuration.

 .. _ug_pm_predefined_providing: